evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 ## Principles and goals

 Around this time, I began to create high-fidelity mockups and collect feedback during design critiques.
-Taking note, my design lead [Kurt](http://kurtvarner.com/) pulled my aside after one session.
+Taking note, my design lead [Kurt](http://kurtvarner.com/) pulled me aside after one session.
 He said I was doing great work, but encouraged me to take a step back.
 This was a complex product—rushing the start could come back and bite us later.

 He said I should work with the team to establish design principles.